-Finally, the commenter suggested that the term "issuer O & O expenses" should be changed to minimize confusion with the O & O expenses for the entire offering, which are capped at an amount that equals fifteen percent of the proceeds of an offering and include: (1) "Issuer expenses;" (2) "items of compensation;" and (3) "due diligence expenses."
-19
+Finally, the commenter suggested that the term "issuer O & O expenses" should be changed to minimize confusion with the O & O expenses for the entire offering, which are capped at an amount that equals fifteen percent of the proceeds of an offering and include: (1) "issuer expenses;" (2) "items of compensation;" and (3) "due diligence expenses."

-FINRA agrees that it has been longstanding NASD policy to include in the limitations on issuer O & O expenses only those expenses deemed to be in connection with the public offering and reimbursed or paid for with offering proceeds.
-FINRA is amending the proposed rule change to clarify this position 20 and also to clarify that issuer expenses include expenses related to printing costs and accounting fees.21 ii.
-Limits on Compensation
+FINRA agrees that it has been its longstanding policy to include in the limitations on issuer O & O expenses only those expenses deemed to be in connection with the public offering and reimbursed or paid for with offering proceeds.
+FINRA is amending the proposed rule change to clarify this position17 and also to clarify that issuer expenses include expenses related to printing costs and accounting fees.18